adamsilver/fdpb/03-Book-A-Flight.md

 # Book A Flight

-In only two chapters you'd be forgiven for thinking *there can't be too much more to know*.
-You'd be forgiven but you wouldn't be right.
-We're going to continue our adventure by analysing and designing a flight booking system.

-On the face of it, this is a niche problem&mdash;certainly less common than a Registration and Checkout forms.
-However, every topic within this chapter is an interesting one with tips that we can use in other forms.
+In this chapter, we'll be designing a flight booking system.
+On the face of it, this is more of a niche problem compared to Registration and Checkout forms.
+However, every topic in this chapter is, not only interesting but transferable to other problem domains.

-Booking a flight is a relatively long and complicated process.
-For brevity we'll simplify the flow a little bit.
-Our flow will be as follows:
+Here are the main steps in our flow:

 1. Choose origin/destination
-3. Choose departure/return date
+2. Choose departure/return date
-5. Choose passengers
+3. Choose passengers
-6. Confirming flight
+4. Confirming flight
-7. Choosing where to sit
+5. Choosing where to sit
-8. Payment
+6. Payment

+We discussed making online payments in the previous chapter so we'll skip that part.

-## Choose desination
+## 1. Choose origin/desination

 The first thing users need to do is select a destination (and an origin).
 Without this information we can't offer the user any flights.
-The destination field could be a:
+The destination field could one of the following:

-- radio button group
+- radio buttons
 - select box
-- text box (`input type="search"`)
+- text box

-### Radio Button Group
+### Radio buttons

-We could use radio buttons but there are hundreds, if not thousands of destinations.
-It would be a huge page with a lot of scrolling.
-One additional advantage that radio buttons possess is the ability to use use `cmd+f` to search the page for text strings.
+The usability of radio buttons is good, generally speaking.
+But they fall down when there are many choices to choose from.
+We could have hundreds, if not thousands of destinations to choose from, creating a long page.

-However, most users won't know about this feature, not all browsers support it and ultimately, we shouldn't rely on an inconspicuous browser feature to fix issues in our design.
+The user could use the browsers search feature (`CMD+F`), but a) many users won't know about this feature and we we shouldn't rely on an inconspicuous browser feature to fix issues with our own design.

 We can do better.

 ### Select Box

 Designers often use `select` boxes because they save space.
-However, as Alice Bartlett explains in her talk Burn Your Select Tags, they should be avoided where possible.

-This is because:
+However, as Luke Wobrelski states: *Dropdowns Should be the UI of Last Resort*[^].
+Here's why:

-- some users are unable to close the select
+- some users are unable to close them
-- some users try to type into a select
+- some users try to type into it
-- some users confused focused options with selected ones
+- some users confuse focused options with selected ones
 - users aren't able to pinch-zoom options on devices
 - they have limited hierarchy control
 - they hide choices behind an unnecessary extra click
 - they are not easily searchable

+Again, we can do better.

 ### Text box

 A text box (`input type="search"`) is another option.
-The search type enhances the functionality of a regular text box (`input type="text"`) by allowing the user to clear the contents of the field&mdash;either by tapping the X or pressing escape.
+The search type enhances the functionality of a regular text box (`input type="text"`) by allowing the user to clear the contents of the field&mdash;either by tapping the X or pressing the escape key.

 ![Image here](/etc/)